jfoley14/Getting_and_Cleaning_Data_Final_Project/CodeBook.md

 4-82.
-    These variables represent the averages of various measurements taken for each subject and each activity.
+    These variables represent the averages of various measurements taken for each subject and activity pair.
 Variables are either measured in time or frequency, depending on the "t" or "f" prefix in the variable names.
 Certain measurement averages are computed separately for measurements taken in the x, y, and z directions.
 More information on the original measurements can be